MD Anderson's Campus Carry Plan

 What is Texas’ Campus Carry law?

-Campus Carry is the common name for Senate Bill 11, which authorizes those who hold a valid and appropriate state-issued handgun license (handgun licensees) to carry a concealed handgun at institutions of higher education in Texas beginning Aug.
+Campus Carry is the common name for Senate Bill 11, which authorizes those who hold a valid and appropriate state-issued handgun license (handgun licensees) to carry a concealed handgun at institutions of higher education in Texas as of Aug.
 1, 2016.
 This authorization is subject to each institution’s rules and regulations.

 Who are handgun licensees?